prevostc/docker-workshop/README.md

 EXERCISE: What would happen we `docker restart docker-workshop-db-1` ?

-* Nothing bad, the database will restart and no data will be lost
+1. Nothing bad, the database will restart and no data will be lost
-* The database won't stop as the web server is holding an active connexion to it
+2. The database won't stop as the web server is holding an active connexion to it
-* The container will restart and my data will be lost
+3. The container will restart and my data will be lost
-* The database will restart with another ip and the web server will display an error
+4. The database will restart with another ip and the web server will display an error

 EXERCISE: What if we `docker stop docker-workshop-db-1`, `docker rm docker-workshop-db-1` and restart the database container ?

-* Nothing bad, the database will restart and no data will be lost
+1. Nothing bad, the database will restart and no data will be lost
-* The database won't stop as the web server is holding an active connexion to it
+2. The database won't stop as the web server is holding an active connexion to it
-* The container will restart and my data and schema will be lost
+3. The container will restart and my data and schema will be lost
-* The database will restart with another ip and the web server will display an error
+4. The database will restart with another ip and the web server will display an error

 EXERCISE: Can you come up with a way to start the database container that avoid this behavior ?

 # 4 - Commit & Data management

-To avoid loosing our data every time the container gets stopped and removed, we can play with the `-v` option to map the PostgreSQL data directory on our host system (be careful not to mount a directory from ~/docker-workshop as VirtualBox will forbid PostgreSQL to change the directory ownership): `run -d --name docker-workshop-db-1 -v /pg_data:/var/lib/postgresql/data postgres:9.5`
+To avoid loosing our data every time the container gets stopped and removed, we can play with the `-v` option to map the PostgreSQL data directory on our host system (be careful not to mount a directory from ~/docker-workshop as VirtualBox will forbid PostgreSQL to change the directory ownership): `run -d --name docker-workshop-db-1 -e PGDATA=/pg_data -v /pg_data:/pg_data postgres:9.5`

-Please note that this is not the recommended way to do so.
+Please note that while this works well on a development environment, this is not the recommended way to manage data volumes.
 Docker support volume plugins that abstract the data management away.
 You should check out the [List of built in plugins](https://github.com/docker/docker/blob/master/docs/extend/plugins.md), especially the well-known Flocker and Convoy plugins.

 At any time, we can also create a new image based on the state of a container.
 Make sure the database is stopped and run the following commands:
-* Start the database container with `docker run -d -e PGDATA=/pg_data --name docker-workshop-db-1 postgres:9.5` (this is important because of [this](http://stackoverflow.com/a/27378619/2523414)).
+1. Start the database container with `docker run -d -e PGDATA=/pg_data --name docker-workshop-db-1 postgres:9.5` (this is important because of [this](http://stackoverflow.com/a/27378619/2523414)).
-* Re-create the database with `docker run -it --rm -v "$PWD"/:/home/ postgres:9.5 sh -c 'exec psql -h 172.17.0.2 -p 5432 -U postgres -f /home/create_db.sql postgres'`
+2. Re-create the database with `docker run -it --rm -v "$PWD"/:/home/ postgres:9.5 sh -c 'exec psql -h 172.17.0.2 -p 5432 -U postgres -f /home/create_db.sql postgres'`
-* Re-create the schema with `docker run -it --rm -v "$PWD"/:/home/ postgres:9.5 sh -c 'exec psql -h 172.17.0.2 -p 5432 -U dockerworkshop -f /home/create_schema_and_fixtures.sql dockerworkshop'`
+3. Re-create the schema with `docker run -it --rm -v "$PWD"/:/home/ postgres:9.5 sh -c 'exec psql -h 172.17.0.2 -p 5432 -U dockerworkshop -f /home/create_schema_and_fixtures.sql dockerworkshop'`
-* Insert some custom data with the web server `curl -XPOST http://localhost:8080 -d 'Such payload, much content!'`
+4. Insert some custom data with the web server `curl -XPOST http://localhost:8080 -d 'Such payload, much content!'`

-Now that everything is is a good shape, we can commit the container state with `docker commit docker-workshop-db-1 docker-workshop-db:1.0`.
+Now that everything is in good shape, we can commit the container state with `docker commit docker-workshop-db-1 docker-workshop-db:1.0`.
 Now checkout the image list `docker images` and stop the database container `docker stop docker-workshop-db-1 && docker rm docker-workshop-db-1`.

 We should be able to restart the database from our previous state with `docker run -d --name docker-workshop-db-1 docker-workshop-db:1.0`

-# 5 - Docker compose
+# 5 - Container management systems

 Tired of typing long commands ?
-I prepared a nice docker-compose file.
+I prepared docker-compose file.
+Now all you have to do to start everything is `docker-compose up`.
+Now that you know the docker basics, you can dig into the [docker-compose documentation](https://docs.docker.com/compose/compose-file/) on your own without too much trouble.

-# 5 - Conclusion
+# 6 - Conclusion

-We went from a python web app and a PostgreSQL that needed some provisioning in order to work to a fully packaged application with ultra-standard boundaries in term of volumes, network and metrics inspection.
-In the process we learned a little bit more about the various docker commands.
+We went from a raw python web app and a PostgreSQL database and some simple provisioning scripts to a fully packaged application with ultra-standard boundaries in term of volumes, network and metrics inspection.
+In the process we learned a little bit more about the various docker commands and internals.
+In the end, we are now better aware of the docker capabilities and limitations and we can thoughtfully add it to our toolbox.

-Further Experiments:
+But the docker journey doesn't end yet!
+Standard application boundaries means we can automate a LOT of things.
+Here are some further Experiments:
-* Get rid of Vagrant: Install docker on your system and transfer the database image to your new docker instance *
+* Get rid of Vagrant: Install docker on your system and transfer the database image to your new docker instance
+* Learn more about `docker network`
+* Learn more about docker volumes and volume plugins
+* Put a load balancer in front of the web app and start many web containers using docker-compose scale
+* Play with docker swarm
+* Explore docker hub and create a Wordpress or a Prestashop container with one command only! :)
+* Check out ultra-specialized micro-containers from iron.io